yesgee/socialights/final-report.md

 > Evaluating the achievement of the project goals.
 Discuss reasons if some goals were changed/not achieved.

 We developed an application that is able to bring colleagues together within a company and make them get to know and understand each other.
 With *SociaLights*, we strive to enhance social interaction between people and, by doing so, strengthen the social foundation of the companies that adopt *SociaLights*.
 We believe that a cooperative and playful game in the coffee room will lead to the development of social ties and cooporative skills that contribute to future (collaborative) problem solving capabilities of the company.
 We make the game combined with lights, into a *cool* gadget, such that young and vibrant companies will sooner be tempted to acquire the lights and the application.
-So far, we have build a quiz game and made it work for deployment in **one coffee room**.
+So far, we have built a quiz game and made it work for deployment in **one coffee room**.
 We have build the mobile (Android) application and a cloud-based game server.
 We depend on a third party service (Hue Cloud) to communicate with the Hue Lights.

-### Acheived Goals
+### Achieved Goals

-* We have build a quiz application on android platform that enables user to join a game and play
+* We have built a quiz application on android platform that enables user to join a game and play.
-* A quiz server that  generates the question and sends to the application
+* A quiz server that  generates the questions, verifies the answers,keeps score and talks to the application
 * Hue lights are connected to the server and the feedback of the game is provided by the lights.

 ### Scope for improvement

  In the project, we implemented only the quiz game, but we also keep the possibility to add more game types later.
 We also limit ourselves to one coffee room and there is scope to make it work between multiple coffee rooms.

 ### Other results
 > Discussion of all other project results, not included in the evaluated goals.

 ### Evaluation of quality of the system